 The payoff of an effective performance review

-By using one simple performance review phrase, you’ll give employees a clearer understanding of the rating you’ve assigned to them for each competency.
+By using one simple phrase for performance appraisal, you’ll give employees a clearer understanding of the rating you’ve assigned to them for each competency.
 They’ll also have guidelines for how they can improve, which instills in the employee that the rating is fair, objective and constructive.

 With a way to validate and structure your assessment and put your conclusions into action, your employees should be better equipped to reach your company goals (and their own as well).